Sina247/Star-Wars-Product/README.md

 # ⭐ Star Wars Product

 An interactive and visually engaging web app that showcases iconic Star Wars merchandise with dynamic animations and immersive design.
-Built with HTML, CSS and JavaScript, Star-Wars-Product delivers a captivating experience inspired by the legendary galaxy far, far away.
+Built with HTML, CSS and JavaScript.
+Star-Wars-Product delivers a captivating experience inspired by the legendary galaxy far, far away.

 ---